mheinzel/correct-optimisations/thesis-defence/slides-extended.md

     - de Bruijn indices pick from the context "as late as possible"
     - co-de-Bruijn gets rid of bindings "as early as possible"
       - using thinnings
+  - our intuition:
+    - expressions indexed by their (weakly) live context
   - even harder for humans to reason about
-  - observation: expressions indexed by their (weakly) live context
+    - constructing expressions basically performs LVA

 ## Intrinsically Typed Co-de-Bruijn Representation
   - how to deal with multiple subexpressions?